Today, we’re chatting about what makes a good morning routine and ten things to do first thing in the morning to get your day off on the right foot.

-Our circadian rhythm tells our body when to sleep when to wake, when to eat, and when to release different mood-altering hormones.
+Our circadian rhythm tells our body when to sleep, wake, eat, and release different mood-altering hormones.

 According to WebMD, we should go outside and get at least 15 minutes of direct natural light as soon as possible after waking up.